-- The Great American Beer Festival mark shall be presented in English language.
-Additional statements in other languages may be made, if the statements do not conflict with, or are contradictory to, the requirements of this subpart. - Always use the ® when using the Great American Beer Festival medal logo (words and design).
-It is a registered trademark of the Brewers Association.
-When writing the words "Great American Beer Festival®" the ® must be used on first mention. - Promotions or other mentions of the Great American Beer Festival and Great American Beer Festival awards may not mention other brewing companies nor the name of any judge or judges serving as a part of the Great American Beer Festival judging or evaluation.
-Ads that make reference to other brewing companies either by name or by reference will not receive approval. - The Great American Beer Festival mark includes the words and design elements and should appear exactly as it appears on the art supplied by the Brewers Association.
-The mark may not be changed.
-The standard license signed by winning breweries includes permission to use the Great American Beer Festival mark only in pre-approved advertising/ promotions (print/web, etc.) The standard license does not grant permission to use the GABF mark on any merchandise promoting the win (shirts, hats, glassware, etc.).
-Individual arrangements can be made for nonstandard uses.
+- 9. Promotions or any other mentions of the Great American Beer Festival and Great American Beer Festival awards may not mention other brewing companies, aside from disclosures required by Paragraph 6 above, nor the name of any judge or judges serving as a part of the Great American Beer Festival judging or evaluation.
+Ads that make reference to other brewing companies either by name or by reference will not receive approval, except as required to comply with Paragraph 6 above. - The Great American Beer Festival mark includes the words and design elements and should appear exactly as it appears on the art supplied by the Brewers Association.
+The mark may not be changed in any manner.
+The standard license signed by winning breweries includes permission to use the Great American Beer Festival mark only in pre-approved advertising/promotions (print/web, etc.) The standard license does not grant permission to use the GABF mark on any merchandise promoting the win (shirts, hats, glassware, etc.).
+Individual arrangements can be made for non standard uses.

-These rules do not waive any right to trademark or copyright material of the Great American Beer Festival.
-The Great American Beer Festival logo, copyright, or trademark material may be used only with written permission of the Great American Beer Festival.
+- These rules do not waive any right to trademark or copyright material of the Great American Beer Festival.
+The Great American Beer Festival logo, copyright, or trademark material may be used only with written permission of the Great American Beer Festival. - 12.
 Failure of any brewing company, or of any person acting on a brewing company's behalf or at a brewing company's direction, to comply with these rules may result in suspension from participation in the Great American Beer Festival for a duration to be determined at the absolute discretion of the Great American Beer Festival Rules Committee.
 In no event shall a suspension be terminated while a brewing company remains in violation.